Ypertex/blog/content/articles/accelerate-your-website-with-your-logo/index.md

 So instead of saving your vectorized logos as pixel-based formats and loading them as separate assets in your website, just export your logos in SVG format and paste them directly into your HTML source!

+---

 ## Recommended Reading

 {{<preview-external src="c9d4c0e4-d356-4578-b5f8-07db407eec75">}}

----

 {{<note>}}
 ##### <i class="las la-balance-scale-left"></i> Disclaimer

-I am in no way affiliated with Crazy Egg.
+I'm in no way affiliated with Crazy Egg.
 I've never employed their services and can't speak to the quality of their work.
 {{</note>}}